najmul-github/portfolio/index.md

 1. **Final Year Project**
 Smart Eyeglass for Visually Impaired People using Raspberry Pi:
-(Python, Machine Learning, Deep learning, OCR) Developed programs to detect objects by Tensorflow, and recognize fac of known people by Haar cascade algorithm, read printed text by OCR, and send voice instruction by TTS.
+(Python, Machine Learning, Deep Learning, OCR) Developed programs to detect objects by Tensorflow, and recognize faces of known people by Haar cascade algorithm, read printed text by OCR, and send voice instruction by TTS.
 Github
 **Supervisor: Mirza Mohammad Lutfe Elahi**
 2. **Junior Design Project**
 Illegal Border Crossing Detection with Surveillance Camera:
-(JavaScript, Heroku Cloud, Jav,a and C)
+(JavaScript, Heroku Cloud, Java and C)
 Illegal border crossing detection with surveillance cameras can improve privacy, safety and illegally crossing the border.
-These systems detect and localize humans and recognize the face of known and unknown people.
+These systems detect and localize humans and recognize the faces of known and unknown people.
 Then information is sent to the server from the hardware device.
 In addition, this system will give feedback to the security monitor system.
 Human detection is known by object detection API.
-Using tensor flow object detection API, detects humans.
+Using tensor flow object detection API detects humans.
 This device can easily monitor long borders without requiring any human assistance.
 Github
 **Supervisor: Dr. Md.
 Mahfuzur Rahman (MMR4)**